themrleon/realtek-8851bu/README.md

 Bus 001 Device 007: ID 0bda:b851 Realtek Semiconductor Corp.
 ```
 > [!TIP]
-> If you don't have access to a Windows machine you can check `sudo dmesg` for clues of which mode your device is right after plugging it
+> You can check `sudo dmesg` for clues of which mode your device is right after plugging it

 <br/>